 d) Meals: As a full-time employee, you should claim the GSA per diem rate on your expense report.
 No receipts are needed.
 Note that the GSA chart gives a "day" rate but on a subchart you’ll find the "per meal" rate, different amounts for breakfast, lunch, and dinner.
 Your expense report should reflect these individual meal rates.

 e) Registration fees: Because it is now typical for a conference to require membership in the society, you may include both the conference registration fee and the annual dues.

-9. After the travel is complete, you should submit a Travel and Expense form.
+9. After the travel is complete, you should submit a Travel Reimbursement form.

 a) You should attach original receipts that itemize the purchases/expenses.
 (Note that credit card slips are not by themselves sufficient receipts.)

 b) You should also attach documentation of your payment (your credit card slip) if the itemized receipt does not explicitly indicate that the transaction is complete and paid.
 (Be sure to black out your card number)

 10. Submit your Travel Reimbursement form along with the receipts to Ms. Caruso in the Dean’s Office (DI-401).

 11. See Ms. Caruso for any specific questions you may have, both in advance of your trip and afterwards when completing the paperwork.